All Episodes

 It begins in childhood.

-It's as if the person is a kind of a, as it were, tagged animal, and on it goes.
+It's as if the person is a kind of, as it were, a tagged animal and on it goes.

 And the person is picked up many, many times in their childhood.

-Now, this is just a very interesting thing that, again, this is something I found out tonight in one of my cases, but I have several cases where, as small children, People remember having been abducted and at the end of the abduction having been given a small object almost like a reward.
+Again, this is something I found out tonight in one of my cases, but I have several cases where, as small children, people remember having been abducted, and at the end of the abduction, having been given a small object almost like a reward.

-And in one case with one little boy it was a kind of rather rare geode-like mineral formation.
+And in one case, with one little boy, it was a kind of rather rare geode-like mineral formation.

-And this was a little boy at the time, six years old, he had no access to a store where he could have bought these things.
+He had no access to a store where he could have bought these things.

-She didn't even want them in the house with her.
+The mother gave them to me on the ground she didn't even want them in the house with her.

 She was very upset by them.

-But I just picked up another case where a little girl, again, I mean, she's now an adult, but she remembered being given, every time something happened, three marbles.
+But I just picked up another case where a little girl, again, I mean, she's now an adult, but she remembered being given, every time something happened, three marbles, and they had strange inscriptions on them, little raised characters, and she loved to hold these, and they were very frightening to her, but very somehow appealing at the same time.

-But this would suggest, again, their knowledge of how to control children by rewards and, you know, I suppose the carrot and the stick together.
+There are so many sub-patterns within the abduction phenomenon, but this would suggest, again, their knowledge of how to control children by rewards and, you know, I suppose the carrot and the stick together.

 art bell

-Okay, again, speaking now for the person who might be out there and have had these experiences, and the phones are all lit up so I assume many have, but, you know, vague feelings of unease or even a fairly serious uneasiness with events that have occurred in your life, are you fairly sure that a person would be better off Exploring them and finding out what they are, or could it be that when you found out it was something really kind of on the negative side, an abduction or multiple abduction experiences, it might be more of a negative?
+Okay, again, speaking now, for the person who might be out there and have had these experiences, and the phones are all lit up, so I assume many have, but, you know, vague feelings of unease or even a fairly serious uneasiness with events that have occurred in your life, are you fairly sure that a person would be better off exploring them and finding out what they are?

 budd hopkins

-And as in any other of life's problems, everyone is different in how they respond to There are times when it doesn't seem to be a good idea to
+And as in any other of life's problems, everyone is different in how they respond to, let's say, a buried trauma or whatever.

 art bell